chriskpeterson/vuepress2/docs/writingsamples.md

 At HPE, I wrote hardware and software user guides, update guides, setup overviews, and firmware compatibility matrices.
 In addition, I worked on release notes, OS installation guides, and volatility statements.

-At both Poly and HPE, I worked on additional internal projects and served on workstreams.
+At both Poly and HPE, I worked on additional internal projects and served on work streams.
 I included some of these projects in [Projects](projects.md).

 Please use the links below to view writing samples from Poly and HPE.

 ## Poly

-The technical communications group at Poly utilizes reuse across all products.
-Voice products, in particular, reuse much of the same content.
-For this reason, I don't have significant writing samples to share.
+At Poly, I've worked on both voice and video products.
+I started working on CCX business media phones full suite of guides.
+Currently I work on high visibility video products and occasionally help with new voice products.

+I've included a few samples of work for products currently on the market.

 ### Poly CCX Business Media Phones with UC Software